 - Each supervisor is responsible within his/her area of responsibility for the implementation of this policy.

-- Campus Security Authorities, as defined by the college’s Criminal Incident Reporting Policy and Procedures is responsible for reporting acts of Clery Reportable Crimes to the Director of Safety and Security.
+- Campus Security Authorities, as defined by the University’s Criminal Incident Reporting Policy and Procedures is responsible for reporting acts of Clery Reportable Crimes to the Director of Safety and Security.

 - All employees are encouraged and expected to assist the Director of Safety and Security and police in responding to workplace violence incidents.